Springing into AI - Part 11: Model Context Protocol (MCP) - Theory

 - MCP Host: This is the AI application that the user interacts with and under the hood is responsible for co-ordinating and managing one or more MCP Clients.
 When a request comes in, it is the MCP host that determines which MCP Client should be used and then manages the execution of that request via that client to obtain a response from the MCP Server.
 Typical example of this includes the Claude, IDE's like Visual Studio Code, Cursor, custom apps etc. You can get a comprehensive list of MCP Client here with features matrix.

 - Roots: Your application has resources, but not everything must be open to users.
 The roots help provide security in a way where Client communicate to Server the intended boundaries they should operate upon.
 These boundaries are usually expressed for resources by means of URI.
 The Server can choose to limit itself within the intended boundary or act openly.
 It is to be noted that these roots can change dynamically as the end user works with different resources, directories, projects, folders.
-In this case Server receive notification from Client via the roots/list_changed.
-As a best practice, when working with resources, the Server should query for Roots it can operate upon.
 Typical examples of intented boundaries through URI can look like below:

 - Database: db://customer/orders